CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description provides a solid foundation with clear 'what' and 'when' components, earning full marks for completeness.
-However, it relies on category names rather than concrete actions, and the trigger terms could be expanded to include more natural user language variations.
-The scope is broad enough that it may conflict with more specialized API or security skills.
+This description provides a reasonable foundation with clear 'what' and 'when' clauses, earning full marks for completeness.
+However, it relies on category names rather than concrete actions, and the trigger terms could be expanded to include more natural user language and technology-specific keywords that would help Claude select this skill more precisely.

 Suggestions

-Add more specific concrete actions like 'Design RESTful endpoints', 'Implement authentication flows', 'Configure rate limiting' instead of category labels
+Add more specific concrete actions like 'Design RESTful endpoints', 'Implement authentication/authorization', 'Configure rate limiting', 'Set up structured logging'

-Expand trigger terms to include common variations users would say: 'REST API', 'endpoints', 'authentication', 'middleware', 'Express', 'FastAPI', 'backend code'
+Expand trigger terms to include common variations: 'REST API', 'endpoints', 'middleware', 'authentication', 'authorization', 'Express', 'FastAPI', or similar framework names

 DimensionReasoningScore